 Computing & ICT

-In computing and ICT we love being able to impart knowledge, skills and experience to our students.
+In computing & ICT we love being able to impart knowledge, skills and experience to our students.
 We consistently demonstrate a passion for the subject and show an enthusiasm for something students may one day be working on in the field.
 It is great to know that the journey began in our classrooms.
-ICT and computing are hugely relevant subjects and ones that will have an impact in all forms of future study.
+Computing & ICT are hugely relevant subjects and ones that will have an impact in all forms of future study and in most areas of employment; it is difficult to think of an area where computing & ICT are not used.

-In Key Stage 3, students will follow the National Curriculum for Computer Science, students will be assessed on computer hardware and software, number systems and data representation , computational thinking, networking, programming in Python, data modelling and the human computer interface.
+In Key Stage 3, students will follow the National Curriculum for Computer Science, students will be assessed on computer hardware and software, number systems and data representation, computational thinking & logic, networking, programming in Python, HTML, CSS & website design, computer graphics, cyber security, flowcharts data modelling and the human computer interface.
 The topics learnt are designed to give students the best start at KS4 qualifications.

 At Key stage 4, the computing and IT department offer two different qualifications – GCSE in Computer Science and a BTEC Tech Award in Digital Information Technology.